From Neovim back to VS Code, it probably wasn't worth it.

 What I miss about Neovim

-Why not Webstorm
+Why not WebStorm

-What is better in VSCode
+What is better in VS Code

 - I also like being out of the terminal in a more modern UX where drag and drop in file manager, image preview etc. works out of the box.